4binas/aifo-client/README.md

 # aifo-client

-This project has no affiliation to the SBB.
+This project has no affiliation to SBB.

 This application requires:
 ```